michaelfester/docs/docs/reference/faq/general.md

 ## Can I make money with Glide?

 Yes.
 The easiest way to make money with Glide is to become a [Glide Expert](https://www.glideapps.com/experts) and charge businesses to help them create apps.
 You can earn a full-time living as a Glide Expert.

+## Is Glide GDPR compliant?

+Yes.
+You can learn more [here](https://www.glideapps.com/legal/privacy).

+## Where are Glide's servers located?

+Our servers are located in the United States.
+We use Google Cloud Platform as our main cloud.